vaib-dev/Courses/7-scrum-master-role/8-anti-patterns.md

 **6. Bullying is accepted:** One or two team members are dominating the retrospective.
 This communication behavior is often a sign of either a weak or uninterested Scrum Master.\
 **7. Stakeholder alert:** The Scrum Master permits stakeholders to participate in the retrospective.
 The retrospective is off-limits to stakeholders, and the Scrum Master needs to enforce this rule.

-### Scrum Master Antipatterns that May Impair Your Team
+### Scrum Master Anti-Patterns that May Impair Your Team

 **1. Competes Against Other Teams:** SM who attempt to motivate the team by citing the performance of other teams within the same program or organization.
 This is an easy trap to fall into, but is potentially very damaging to team morale.\
 **2. Avoids Conflict:** It is human nature to feel a sense of security and safety, especially in a group setting.
 If the same issues/conflicts continue to surface within the team, it is very likely that the Scrum Master needs help to address them.\